Skip to content

 Going to hospital and seeking medical advice in Australia

-Young international student with a broken leg sitting on the side of a basketball court
+Young international student with a broken leg sitting on the side of a basketball court.

 Getting sick is not something you want to think about when you're exploring a new country.
 Unfortunately, sickness and injury can occur anytime and anywhere.
 That's why it's important you know exactly what to do if you get sick while in Australia.

 In your home country, you may be used to visiting a hospital when you’re sick.
 This is not the case in Australia, and if you visit a hospital when you don’t need to, you risk extremely long waiting times.
 In Australia, sometimes you won’t even need to leave your house to speak to a medical professional!
+As an international student, you may be required to hold Overseas Student Health Cover as part of the terms of your visa, but how do you navigate the Australian medical system?

 This guide covers some of the most frequently asked questions about how, when and where you can access medical care.